mickey7799/Streams/README.md

 ### Motivation

-The purpose of this project was to get familiar with React, Redux, and React Router.
+The purpose of this project was to get familiar with Redux and User Authentication.

 ### Getting Started